typedb/typedb-web/README.md

    vault kv put web-main/application-secret value=$(cat application-secret)
     ```

-3. Then follow the steps in the Release pipeline defined in grabl.
+3. Then follow the steps in the Release pipeline defined in Factory.

 #### Operation